 As challenges faced by the oil and gas industry become more complex, advanced technologies are becoming increasingly important in driving success for operators.
 CES will continue to invest in innovation to be a leader in technology advancements in the consumable oilfield chemical markets.
-With the addition of JACAM's state of the art laboratory in Sterling, Kansas, CES now operates four separate lab facilities across North America which also includes Houston, Texas, Calgary, Alberta, and Carlyle, Saskatchewan.
-Additionally, CES is building new laboratory facilities in Calgary, Alberta, Houston and Midland, Texas.
-CES also leverages third party partner relationships to drive innovation.
+With the addition of JACAM's state of the art laboratory in Sterling, Kansas, CES now operates four separate lab facilities across North America which also includes Houston, Texas, Carlyle, Saskatchewan, and a newly commissioned and expanded lab in Calgary, Alberta.
+Additionally, CES is also building new laboratory facilities in Houston and Midland, Texas.
+CES will also leverage third party partner relationships to drive innovation.